Just scroll to the topic that you want information about:

-You can scan and email all documents FROM YOUR BERGEN EMAIL to [email protected] You can also submit them in person at the scanners in A129 near the One Stop Window.
+You can scan and submit all documents using the BCC Financial Aid Documentation Submission Portal.
+You can also submit them in person in One Stop Center/Financial Aid Office, Pitkin Education Center.

 - What should I know about the placement test requirement?

 **Before meeting with an advisor, please make sure that you have taken the Accuplacer (placement exam) or received a waiver.

 It is VERY important to prepare for this test so you have the best chance of testing into college level math and English classes.
 You can retake (challenge) the test one time.
 For further information, please visit https://bergen.edu/testing/

 Helpful Bergen Testing link: https://bergen.edu/testing/accuplacer-examity-remote-testing/

 - How can I find out what classes I should take and how can I register for classes?

 Flexible Scheduling – We offer courses that go for the full 15-week semester as well as a 12-week late start semester and two accelerated 7-week sessions. https://bergen.edu/registration/